 Setting up a mixed-economy company based on the Energies POSIT'IF is not something easy.
 The technical backing is important, but the political backing is essential - and this above and beyond partisan divisions.
 This is often what acts as a big obstacle.
 It may also be worthwhile to consider division between investment in renewable energies and implementation of energyefficiency improvement work, as the combination of these two areas does not necessarily meet the requirements of the banking world.
-It may thus be preferable to have to guite distinct instruments.
-This is what the Rhône-Alpes Region did, and it is an aspect to look into for new projects.

-and continuation of Energies POSIT'IF.
+It may thus be preferable to have to quite distinct instruments.
+This is what the Rhône-Alpes Region did, and it is an aspect to look into for new projects. and continuation of Energies POSIT'IF.
 Long-term funding for the organisation thus remains a crucial issue, given the gap between the carrying out of the work and the return on investment.
 The challenge thus remains of structuring financial resources in this sector in order to make them ongoing and attractive.
 Furthermore, Energies POSIT'IF's offer is granted especially to Île-de-France collective housing, 50% of which is made up of condominium buildings, but not necessarily to other real estate contexts.
 Reflection on tools adapted according to the situation must continue.
 Political backing, as much in terms of mobilisation and communication as in funding, has been crucial in the implementation of Energies POSIT'IF.
 The public authorities are responsible for establishing a legal framework that can facilitate the realisation of such initiatives: third-party investment in France was hindered for a long time by the lack of legal measures to encourage it, and the ALUR law3, which enshrined third-party investment into French law in February 2014, has greatly facilitated the implementation of energy-efficiency improvement operations.
-Finally, the mixed-economy company format of public/ private shareholding seems to be especially appropriate, in that it can reassure the participating condominium owners, facilitate governance and raise large amounts of money.
+Finally, the mixed-economy company format of public/private shareholding seems to be especially appropriate, in that it can reassure the participating condominium owners, facilitate governance and raise large amounts of money.
+THE ESSENTIAL POINTS - The mixed-economy company Energies POSIT'IF was officially launched in January 2013 by the Île-de-France Region and became operational the same year.

-3. The ALUR Law (Law for Access to Housing and Renovated Urbanism) was passed in February 2014.
-Its objective is to reduce housing costs for tenants and to reform the management of collectively owned housing.

-- The mixed-economy company Energies POSIT'IF was officially launched in January 2013 by the Île-de-France Region and became operational the same year.
 It is a tool dedicated to improving the Region's energy efficiency. - The objective of this mixed-economy company is to help in the "factor 4"1 energy-efficiency improvement of buildings and in the development of renewable energies in Île-de-France. - There are three main aspects of its activity: investment in projects focusing on renewable energies; supporting project management of the renovation of public buildings; and financial, technical and logistical aid to projects to improve the energy efficiency of private collective housing.
-This last aspect is central in the activity of Energies POSIT'IF, which has implemented a relatively innovative mechanism to incite condominium owners to invest in energy-efficiency improvement: third-party investment. - Though recently created, this organisation is promising for the future, and it seeks to be an innovative and crucial instrument for reaching national and European energy objectives, reducing the community's energy dependency and creating jobs in the value chains of the future.

-1. Objective of reducing greenhouse gas emissions in the building sector 4-fold by 2050, via ambitious energy-efficiency improvement operations
+This last aspect is central in the activity of Energies POSIT'IF, which has implemented a relatively innovative mechanism to incite condominium owners to invest in energy-efficiency improvement: third-party investment. - Though recently created, this organisation is promising for the future, and it seeks to be an innovative and crucial instrument for reaching national and European energy objectives, reducing the community's energy dependency and creating jobs in the value chains of the future. - 1.
+Objective of reducing greenhouse gas emissions in the building sector 4-fold by 2050, via ambitious energy-efficiency improvement operations